ewaldmire/ascender/docs/docsite/rst/userguide/webhooks.rst

    pair: webhooks; GitLab
    pair: webhooks; payload

-A :term:`Webhook` provides the ability to execute specified commands between apps over the web. climber currently provides webhook integration with GitHub and GitLab.
+A :term:`Webhook` provides the ability to execute specified commands between apps over the web. ascender currently provides webhook integration with GitHub and GitLab.
 This section describes the procedure for setting up a webhook through their respective services.

 .. contents::
     :local: